kavdev/django-ewiz/README.rst

 * `settingsDict` - the DATABASES dictionary that contains ewiz connection settings. e.g. settings.DATABASES['default']
 * `model` - the model instance  to which a file should be uploaded (the model must include one and only one file field). e.g. models.AccountRequest.objects.get(ticket_id = 1)
 * `file_reference` - a Python file object.
 If the file is coming from a django form, grab it via request.FILES['form_field_name'].file
 * `file_name` - the desired file name.
-If the file is coming from a django form, you can grab it's name via request.FILES['form_field_name'].name
+If the file is coming from a django form, you can grab its name via request.FILES['form_field_name'].name

 File Upload Example